-The Witlins moved to Brooklyn where Raymond was a student at Abraham Lincoln High School.
+The family moved to Brooklyn where Witlin was a student at Abraham Lincoln High School.
 (FYI: Frank Frazetta attended the same school in the early 1940s.)
-The Brooklyn Daily Eagle published, on Sundays, a children's/young adult section called the Junior Eagle Section.
-The April 14, 1935 issue published an article about its new comic strip and a profile of its creator:
+The Brooklyn Daily Eagle published, on Sundays, a children’s/young adult section called the Junior Eagle Section.
+The April 14, 1935 issue published an article about its new comic strip and a profile of its creator.

 'Mysterious Island' Makes Junior Eagle Debut

 With this issue of the Junior Eagle we bring you the first strip in a regular comic series done especially for us by one of own members—Raymond Witlin, aged 14, who lives at 2817 W. 37th St., Brooklyn.
 A cartoon devotee from early childhood.
 Raymond has an unusual talent, riotous imagination and a delicious sense of humor.
 You’ll find that out soon enough as you follow the amazing adventures of his cartoon characters in that saga of scientific extravaganza, “The Mysterious Island.”

 Here's a close-up of our feature cartoonist written by himself.
 Step right up and say, “Howdy.”
 Ray!

 ”I was born 14 years ago, in the congested lungs of New York.
 My early childhood was rather uneventful, except for a broken nose, which is only a minor detail.
 Aside from that, I am like all other manliness.

 The folks, who always had a hard time knocking out a living, discovered early that I was slightly “lit” on the subject of “funnies,” and since then I have been the family genius.
 I should say I’m not quite as good as that, but why spoil their fun?